 But, even though you can’t really improve your physical health via metabolism shortcuts, you can enhance your mental health with one secret hack that leverages your metabolism’s intractability in your favor.
 And that secret hack is…

-In case you’ve been hiding under a rock or somewhere else that the failing New York Times doesn’t reach (check out this search of the NYT site if you don’t get that joke), mindfulness is that new crazy fad that’s so hip with the kids these days.
+In case you’ve been hiding under a rock or some other place that the failing New York Times doesn’t reach (check out this search of the NYT site if you don’t get that joke), mindfulness is that new crazy fad that’s so hip with the kids these days.
 The thing that makes this fad have a little more staying power than fidget spinners is that there is actual science that backs up the benefits of pursuing a regular mindfulness practice.

 Later in this post, I explain how adopting your own mindfulness practice allows you to overcome the central governor that holds your brain back but first, let’s discuss those limitations